 In the “Publish” box in the post’s edit screen, change the setting from “Immediately” to any date and time you wish.
 In this way you can spend one focused sessions scheduling your posts, and let the website take care of the rest.

 Instead of manually replying to each email you receive via your website, why not set up auto responders.
 Our favourite form plugin, Caldera Forms, allows you to set up responders on a per-form basis.
 This means that someone who fills in an enquiry form won’t have to get the same automated response as a person who fills in a complaint form, for example.
+Additionally, I’d also recommend that you read this Kajabi review, for who knows, it might be of some help to you.

 If your website has a newsletter (and really, all website should), you can make use of awesome automation tools.
 We use Mailchimp (We’re also Official MailChimp Experts), arguably the best newsletter software around, to drip feed content to newsletter subscribers.
 Fairly complex automation “workflows” can be set up to automate email lists to subscribers based on which pages on your site they’ve visited, which products they’ve purchased, how long they’ve spent on the site, and more.
 Read more about this powerful software here, and you’ll be amazed at just how much of your client communications can be automated effectively.